What Types of Brake Systems Does My Car Have?

 Your Reliable Shop for Brake Repair

 We recommend that you get your car’s brakes inspected once a year.
-If you are in Douglas, Highlands Ranch, Colorado, Larkspur, Colorado, Monument, Colorado, or the surrounding areas, you can bring your car to Solar Automotive Repair.
+If you are in Douglas County, Highlands Ranch, Colorado, Larkspur, Colorado, Monument, Colorado, or the surrounding areas, you can bring your car to Solar Automotive Repair.
 Since 2020, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Dodge/Jeep/Ram's brake pads, your Chevrolet's rotors, your Ford's fluid, your Toyota's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

 At Solar Automotive Repair in Castle Rock, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
 So, don’t hesitate to bring your vehicle in for an inspection today.
-If you are in the 80104 area or nearby, you can give us a call or schedule an appointment with us online - Solar Automotive Repair - Auto Repair with Transparency and.
+If you are in the 80104 area or nearby, you can give us a call or schedule an appointment with us online - Solar Automotive Repair - Auto Repair with Transparency.